Tamil Nadu polls: AIADMK is a ‘hollow shell’ controlled by BJP-RSS, says Rahul Gandhi

 He said democracy has been destroyed in India and that Modi only wants to help a “few friends” of his.
 “In the end it is only a matter of money for them,” he continued.

-Gandhi should form an alliance against BJP at national level: MK Stalin
+Gandhi should form alliance against BJP at national level: Stalin

 Meanwhile, DMK chief MK Stalin said India was “suffocating due to the communal, fascist forces”.
 He said Gandhi had a big responsibility to protect the India from this.